 Because in the world of online learning, how quickly you can clear up confusion directly impacts how quickly students succeed.

-AI powered doubt clarification is a smart system that leverages artificial intelligence to provide instant answers to student questions within an online course.
+AI powered doubt clarification leverages artificial intelligence to provide instant answers to student questions within an online course.
 Instead of waiting around for an instructor to get back to them, students can access real-time explanations that draw from course materials, lesson transcripts, and a solid understanding of the context.